cdanderson76/cdaBusinessCard/README.md

   <h2>🎯 Problem It Solves</h2>h2>
   Traditional business cards are:
   <p>Easy to lose</p>
   <p>Hard to update</p>
   <p>Not interactive</p>

-  This app provides a centralized, always-updated digital identity that can be shared instantly.
+  <p>This app provides a centralized, always-updated digital identity that can be shared instantly.</p>

   <h2>🧠 What I Learned</h2>
   <p>Building responsive, user-friendly UI</p>